scowebb/wp-cryptoloot/README.md

 * **Step Two**: Install and activate the plugin, then enter your CryptoLOOT public key into the key field.
 * **Step Three**: Choose your options and start mining with CryptoLOOT.

-### Prerequisites

-What things you need to install the software and how to install them

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [PHP](https://www.php.net/) - Hypertext Preprocessor